adh30/BPplus-Reservoir/README.md

 * Alun Hughes, Chloe Park, Anenta Ramakrishnan, Jamil Mayet, Nish Chaturvedi, Kim Parker.
 Feasibility of estimation of aortic wave intensity using non-invasive pressure recordings in the absence of flow velocity in man.
 Front.
 Physiol., 2020; 11: 550. https://doi.org/10.3389/fphys.2020.00550

+Much of this code was developed from original code by Kim Parker.
 I am grateful to Richard Scott for information about variables in the BP plus XML file, identifying bugs and for code suggestions.

 ## Known bugs